iotaledger/omega-docs/qbc/abra/Spec.md

 recursion, counted as the maximum number of branches which may be attached.
 A depth of `0` will not traverse any branches.

+Additionally, each environment attachment has an associated window of inputs/outputs by starting and last index of inputs/outputs.
+In this manner, a branch can receive inputs from separate environments.

 Attachment transactions are kept separate from the dataflow definition transactions for purposes of reusability, to keep entities (instantiations) separate from branches (definitions).